hidao80/hidao80/README.md

 General manager of Okayama Iced Coffee Party.
 I am an IT scullery maid who enjoys building development environments.

-I am a multi-standardist who believes that there are as many normal, common, and natural things as there are people.
+I am a multi-standardist who believes that each person has different common sense.

 #### Activity